 One of those control layers is the air barrier.
 Of course, everyone knows now that a house can never be too tight (right?), so we want the air barrier to stop as much air flow across the building envelope as possible.

 Many people believe that by putting house wrap on a building, you’ve got your air barrier taken care of.
 Although house wrap can qualify as an air barrier material, it usually doesn’t behave as an air barrier when installed.
 Here’s why:

 - All seams must be sealed.
 Builders usually do a decent job here.
 After installing the layers of housewrap, they go back and tape the seams.

-- All the edges where it's cut at rough openings must be sealed.
-Doesn't happen.
-Also, not a good idea in places where water needs to be able to drain out.
+- All the edges where it’s cut at rough openings must be sealed.
+Doesn’t happen.

 - Cladding contractors cut it with their box cutters to get it to lie flat.
 When house wrap goes through an inside corner, it often ‘cuts the corner,’ making it impossible to install siding without slitting it.